Irvin Yalom Group Psychotherapy: Theory & Practice

-Suppose you're wondering what is group therapy all about.
-In that case, a professor emeritus of psychiatry at Stanford University and author, Irvin Yalom, wrote what is widely considered to be the definitive, comprehensive text on group therapy, The Theory and Practice of Group Psychotherapy.
+Group therapy is a therapeutic method with many benefits for mental health.
+In particular, professor emeritus of psychiatry at Stanford University and author, Irvin Yalom, wrote what is widely considered to be the definitive, comprehensive text on group therapy, The Theory and Practice of Group Psychotherapy.

 The book was originally published in 1970, but has been completely revised to integrate the most recent developments in new research and be up to date with today’s group therapy practices.

-In the modern era, broad clinical wisdom holds that group therapy is integral to many therapeutic processes.
-The American Journal of Psychotherapy has found that group therapy is beneficial for a variety of mental health conditions, including “depression and bipolar disorders, schizophrenia, anxiety disorders, social anxiety disorder, panic disorders, obsessive-compulsive disorder, posttraumatic stress disorder, eating disorders, borderline personality disorder, substance use disorders, and chronic pain.”
-Many group members have benefited from attending group therapy sessions, which have helped them improve their interpersonal skills.
+In the modern era, broad clinical wisdom holds that group based therapy is integral to many therapeutic processes.
+The American Journal of Psychotherapy has found therapy in a group setting as defined by Yalom to be beneficial for a variety of mental health conditions, including “depression and bipolar disorders, schizophrenia, anxiety disorders, social anxiety disorder, panic disorders, obsessive-compulsive disorder, posttraumatic stress disorder, eating disorders, borderline personality disorder, substance use disorders, and chronic pain.”
+Many groups have benefited from attending sessions with a therapist, which have helped them improve their interpersonal skills.

-Irvin Yalom group therapy is a form of social therapy that allows you to interact with other group members who may relate to what you are going through.
-Over the past decade, group work with mental health professionals has continued to increase in popularity.
+Irvin Yalom's group psychotherapy is a form of social therapy that allows you to interact with other groups who may relate to what you are going through.
+Over the past decade, group work with mental health therapists has continued to increase in popularity.

-There are therapy groups for many areas of mental health.
+There are groups for many areas of mental health.
 For example, some people may attend group sessions to cope with anxiety or depression symptoms.
-Groups may also be designed to help those who have lived through similar traumatic events or those struggling with substance use.
+Groups led by a therapist may also be designed to help those who have lived through similar traumatic events or those struggling with substance use.

-Irvin Yalom's founding principles outline what works in the group therapy process, no matter the focus.
-His additional research into existential psychotherapy, published nearly a decade after The Theory and Practice of Group Psychotherapy, enhances the group therapy process through the use of “existential factors,” which help clients learn that they are responsible for their own healing process.
+Irvin Yalom's founding principles outline what works in the group process, no matter the focus.
+Yalom completed additional research into existential psychotherapy, published nearly a decade after The Theory and Practice of Group Psychotherapy, enhances the process through the use of “existential factors,” which help clients learn that they are responsible for their own healing process.
+The latest edition from Yalom features clinical vignettes drawn from Yalom’s experience as a therapeutic teacher, professor, and clinician.

 Many people learn through hearing the stories of others.
 Often, it may not feel easy to see where one's thinking is misguided, but it may be easier to learn alongside others, a process known as interpersonal learning.